multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-en.md

 The question remains : usually **who can produce** this data ?
 Developpers, institutions, banks, startups, some NGOs, few media...
 Big structures, specialized engineers, big fellows.

-Where is your grandpa or your grandmap in this picture ? your local non profit association ?
-They quite certainly know stuff about their land, the country they live in, interesting initiative in their neighbourhood.
+Where is your grandpa or your grandma' in this picture ?
+Your neighbour ?
+Your local non profit association ?
+Yourself ?

+They quite certainly know a lot of stuff conerning their land, the country they live in, or even concerning interesting initiatives in their town.
+They are as legitimate and concerned by _open data_ than engineers, states, or corporations.
+But usually they are far less or well equiped to produce some open data themselves.

 In this the race to produce the data framing our world, we plead for a **better balance between "big and visible" producers and the "less visible" ones** : local or regional non profit organizations, small regional public services, unformal collectives...